Roy333777/rdp/README.md

 ### ADDING YOUR GETSCREEN MAIL TO WORKFLOWS (importaint part)

-1. Click one of workflows and find this "EMAIL_SECRET=Your Get Screen Mail"
+1. Click one of workflows and find this "EMAIL_SECRET=titumarma@outlook.com"
-2. Replace your copied mail in here , ex: "EMAIL_SECRET=example@gmail.com"
+2. Replace your copied mail in here , ex: "EMAIL_SECRET=titumarma@outlook.com"
 3. Do same as to the other workflow.
 If you dosen't get this right you will not get rdp so watch the video

 ### Running the Workflow